SteHeRa/multi-path-stories/README.md

 Conditional statements in the .pug template mean if the branch is undefined the user is presented with a text input but if a branch has already been filled they are instead presented with a hyperlink that directs them to a url with a parameter
 `?prompt=*value for this branch that was retrieved from database*`

-There is currently no form validation on the inputs.
+There is currently no form validation on the inputs.<br>
 The controller function for posting a new branch has a lot of repeated code in it.
-Given a bit more time I would like to try and refactor it.
+Given a bit more time I would like to try and refactor it.<br>
+I probably should have set up for using docker to streamline the process of setting up the database.<br>

 I think this test is testing my ability to try and solve a problem with a limited tool set, i.e. not being able to use JavaScript to make API requests on the client side, my ability to write a stable back end, and possibly open up to discussion my choices in tools/technologies on the back end.